cc9112/LAPPLAC/README.md

 # LAPPLAC
 Diffractive laser beam propagator.

-**This is a python-translated version of the LAPPLAC code, originally written by Rob Shalloo (Uni of Oxford) in Matlab.**

 The simulation takes an input initial electric field (amplitude and phase) and solves its evolution through a given medium of refractive index, η.
 The simulation is written in cartesian coordinates (x, y, z), and only considers monochromatic laser beams.
 It has no notion of time.